 Just because we need these compounds in small amounts does not make them less important.

 In fact, the reality is quite the opposite.

 Without trace minerals and vitamins, you would not be able to use any macronutrients, and your immune system (plus many bodily functions) would suffer.
-It’s not news that depriving oneself of nutrition promotes an ill sense of well-being and tends to degrade one’s quality of life dramatically.
+It’s not news that depriving oneself of nutrition promotes an negative sense of well-being and tends to degrade one’s quality of life.
 A rainbow diet loaded with nutrients is key to colouring our worlds happy!

 Moreover, plants and bacteria need trace minerals from the soil in a special form to produce enzymes, DNA and catalyze reactions, which in turn allow them to synthesize vitamins.
 Animals ingest trace minerals from plant-based sources, also using them to produce certain vitamins in the same fashion.
 In other words, vitamins could not exist without trace minerals!

 The difference is that vitamins are organic compounds, only synthesized by animals and plants.
 Trace minerals are inorganic elements that are absorbed by living organisms through their diet or environment.
 48

 Traditionally, vitamins are more sensitive to heat, light or oxygen exposure than minerals.
 However, trace minerals can lose their high bioavailability if exposed to these factors too due to the destruction of chemical bonds.
 Plant-based trace minerals that are bound to organic salts or fulvic acid, for example, will have a higher bioavailability which can be destroyed when in contact with heat or exposed to light or air.